Faisalse/IntentAwareRS/README.md

         then run this command to install the required libraries to run the experiments on GPU: <code>pip install -r requirements_gpu.txt</code></li>
   </ul>
 </p>
-<h4>Follow following instructions to run experiments for Intent Aware and Non-intent Aware recommender systems</h4>
+<h2>Instructions to Run Experiments for Intent Aware and Non-intent Aware Recommender Systems</h2>
 <h5> Dynamic Intent-aware Iterative Denoising Network for Session-based Recommendation (DIDN)</h5>
 <ul>